-The IRS can seek collection not only from your business but also from owners and officers.
-The IRS can even garnish your business accounts and file tax liens against your assets.
+If you are late depositing payroll taxes or filing your return, the IRS will impose 941 late payment penalties.
+The IRS can be very aggressive in collecting the tax debt, not only from your business but also from the owners and officers.
+They can even garnish your business accounts and file tax liens against your assets.

-When Should You Deposit?
+When Should You

-- ❖ If you reported more than $50,000 in taxes, you must deposit semiweekly (once every two weeks) depending on your payday.
+- ❖ If you reported more than $50,000 in taxes, you must deposit biweekly (once every two weeks) depending on your payday.

-Deposits made 6-15 days late are charged a 5 percent penalty.
+- ❖ Deposits made 6-15 days late are charged a 5 percent penalty.

 When & How Must You File?

 You must file Form 941, the business quarterly tax return, by the last day of the month that follows the end of the quarter.
 For example, if your quarter ends in April, you must file a return by May 31 to avoid 941 late payment penalties.

 If you fail to file your quarterly tax return by the deadline, the IRS will assess a series of penalties.